 Also, we have our dogs' rabies vaccines administered to a hind leg, because our dogs are microchipped in the withers area of the back, and we don't want to trigger immune responses near any microchip site.
 It was found to cause cancer in cats.

 Limiting Vaccinations To Only What is Necessary & Beneficial

 As with the rabies vaccine, there are "routine" time periods that veterinarians re-vaccinate dogs.
 But, from dog to dog, and from breed to breed, there may be differences in existing immunity.
 More and more, health conscious dog owners are asking that "titers" be tested to see the level of immunity (antibodies) their dog has to a specific disease.
 No vaccine, or "booster" is needed when the test results indicate sufficient protection.

+Leptospirosis is not a routine vaccination for Scottish Terriers.
 Unfortunately, many general pet practice veterinarians don't realize this, but most serious, knowledgeable Scottish Terrier breeders do not have leptospirosis vaccines administered to their dogs.
 Scotties are known to have adverse reactions to these shots.
 They should only be given leptospirosis shots if they live in a wet or swampy or rural area where the threat of the disease is significant due to other farm animals or wildlife.
+Your county will have information about possible leptospirosis outbreaks in your area.
 If you live in such an area, ask Dana Johnston about what precautions must be taken before and after the vaccine.